thelastoutpostworkshop/gpio_viewer/README.md

 {
   Serial.begin(115200);

-  gpio_viewer.connectToWifi(ssid, password); // If your code aleady include connection to Wifi, you can comment this line
+  // Comment the next line, If your code aleady include connection to Wifi gpio_viewer.connectToWifi(ssid, password);
   // gpio_viewer.setPort(5555);             // You can set the http port

   // Your own setup code start here